Your Rights as a Player

 UKGC Player Rights

-Players based in the UK are covered by the Consumer Rights Act as an extra level of protection.
+The Consumer Rights Act covers players based in the UK as an extra level of protection.
 This ensures that the contract between the player and the online casino must be fair and clear.
 Online gambling advertisement in the UK is governed by strict controls set out by the UKGC and LCPP.
 This also includes the terms and conditions of bonus offers.

 UKGC casino players must have access to a multitude of responsible gambling tools.
 The organisation is also now implementing automatic deposit limits on all players accounts.